spaceitup/checkout-android/README.rst

 Payment Result
 ==============

 Payment results are returned through the onActivityResult() method in your Activity.
-If available, the Payment Page returns the result on the last request performed.
-This is either a request to load the list details or a request to perform an Operation (Charge/Preset).
+When the payment page is closed, the Android SDK returns the result status of the last request performed.
+The last request is either a request to load the list or performing an operation (Charge/Preset).

 Code sample how to obtain the PaymentResult inside the onActivityResult() method: